lttldrgn/port-o-chat/README.md

 Because we could, and we were bored?
 It started as an experiment to see if we could write a working chat client over the course of a week at nights after work.
 We still use it and work on it when we have a chance.

 ## Build Requirements
-* Required: JDK 1.7 or higher
-* Required: Ant 1.8 or higher
+* Required: JDK 1.8
 * Optional: Netbeans 8 IDE

 ## Runtime Requirements
-* JRE 1.7 or higher
+* JRE 1.8 or higher